| Crates.io | transprompt |

 While a prompt template is a blueprint, a partial prompt is an incomplete construction of the template, which means it has empty slots (AKA placeholders).

-comes only from PromptTemplate::construct_prompt
+A PartialPrompt comes only from PromptTemplate::construct_prompt.

-records which placeholder gets filled by what value and also unfilled placeholders.
+A PartialPrompt records which placeholder gets filled by what value and also unfilled placeholders.

-are filled, it's complete and thus ready to be transformed into a concrete
+When all placeholders in a PartialPrompt are filled, it's complete and thus ready to be transformed into a concrete

 prompt.
-This is simply done via PartialPrompt::complete
+This is simply done via PartialPrompt::complete.

 Anything that fills one or more placeholders in a partial prompt.

-In Rust, it means anything that implements FillPlaceholders
+In Rust, it means anything that implements FillPlaceholders and at least one of Fill, FillMut, FillWith<CTX>

-and FillWithMut<CTX>
+and FillWithMut<CTX>.

 Fillers fill placeholders.
-Placeholders get filled via PartialPrompt::fill
+Placeholders get filled via PartialPrompt::fill or PartialPrompt::try_fill.

 A simple example is a date filler, which fills a placeholder name

-that is represented in a template as{{date}}
+datethat is represented in a template as{{date}}.

 A filler can also be a composition of many fillers.
-Therefore, in a complex workflow, a PartialPrompt
+Therefore, in a complex workflow, a PartialPrompt can be filled by

 concurrent fillers in multiple stages.

-The endpoint of PromptTemplate -> PartialPrompt -> complete prompt (a String)
+The endpoint of PromptTemplate -> PartialPrompt -> complete prompt (a String) pipeline is LLM, which consumes a prompt

 and produces a reply.